-Incapable - mentally incapable with incapacity having a corresponding meaning.
+Incapable Mentally incapable with incapacity having a corresponding meaning.

-Partners - individuals who have lived together for at least one year and have a close personal relationship that is of primary importance in both lives.
+Partners Individuals who have lived together for at least one year and have a close personal relationship that is of primary importance in both lives.

-Plan of Treatment - means a plan that:
+Plan of Treatment A plan that: